Sign in →

 Clinical Information

-The CSF assays included in this evaluation are beta-amyloid (1-42; Abeta42), total-Tau (t-Tau), and phosphorylated-Tau (p-Tau181).
+The CSF assays included in this evaluation are beta-amyloid (1-42; Abeta42), total Tau (t-Tau), and phosphorylated Tau (p-Tau181).

 Abeta42 is approximately 4-kDa protein of 42 amino acids that is formed following proteolytic cleavage of a transmembrane protein known as amyloid precursor protein.
 Due to its hydrophobic nature, Abeta42 has the propensity to form aggregates and oligomers.
 Oligomers form fibrils that accumulate into amyloid plaques.
 These pathological changes in Abeta42 are reflected by the decrease in the CSF concentrations of Abeta42 and/or by the increase in the brain uptake of specific tracers during beta-amyloid PET.

 Tau is present as six isoforms in human brain tissue.
-These isoforms are generated by alternative splicing of the pre-mRNA.
+These isoforms are generated by alternative splicing of the pre-messenger RNA.
 The t-Tau assay measures all these isoforms.
 The most common post-translational modification of Tau proteins is phosphorylation.
-During neurodegeneration, abnormal phosphorylation leads to the formation of intracellular neurofibrillary tangles composed of the Tau protein that has undergone hyper-phosphorylation and developed aggregates of hyper-phosphorylated Tau proteins called p-Tau.
+During neurodegeneration, abnormal phosphorylation leads to the formation of intracellular neurofibrillary tangles composed of the Tau protein that has undergone hyperphosphorylation and developed aggregates of hyperphosphorylated Tau proteins called p-Tau.
 The p-Tau assay detects phosphorylated Tau at threonine 181 (p-Tau181).

 Pathological changes associated with AD are reflected by an increase in the CSF concentrations of t-Tau and p-Tau.
 Increases in CSF t-Tau reflect the intensity of the neuronal and axonal damage and degeneration and are associated with a faster progression from MCI to AD.
 Increases in CSF p-Tau concentrations are also associated with a faster progression from MCI to AD with more rapid cognitive decline in AD patients and in mild AD dementia cases.

-The Alzheimer's Association has developed appropriate use criteria in order to guide safe and optimal use of CSF testing for AD pathology detection in the diagnostic process.
+The Alzheimer's Association has developed appropriate use criteria to guide safe and optimal use of CSF testing for AD pathology detection in the diagnostic process.
 The use of CSF biomarker testing may be indicated for the following patient groups:

-2) Patients with MCI that is persistent, progressing, and unexplained
+2. Patients with MCI that is persistent, progressing, and unexplained

-3) Patients with symptoms that suggest possible AD
+3. Patients with symptoms that suggest possible AD

-5) Patients meeting core clinical criteria for probable AD with typical age of onset
+5. Patients meeting core clinical criteria for probable AD with typical age of onset

-6) Patients whose dominant symptom is a change in behavior (eg, Capgras syndrome, paranoid delusions, unexplained delirium, combative symptoms, and depression) and where AD diagnosis is being considered.
+6. Patients whose dominant symptom is a change in behavior (eg, Capgras syndrome, paranoid delusions, unexplained delirium, combative symptoms, and depression) and where AD diagnosis is being considered.

 Reference Values

-Beta-amyloid (1-42) (Abeta42): >1026 pg/mL
+Beta-amyloid (1-42) (Abeta42): >834 pg/mL

 Total-Tau: ≤238 pg/mL

-Phosphorylated-Tau 181: ≤21.7 pg/mL
+Phosphorylated-Tau 181: ≤21.6 pg/mL

-p-Tau/Abeta42: ≤0.023
+p-Tau/Abeta42: ≤0.028

 Interpretation

-A beta-amyloid (1-42; Abeta42) result greater than 1026 pg/mL is consistent with a negative amyloid positron emission tomography (PET) scan.
+A beta-amyloid (1-42; Abeta42) result greater than 834 pg/mL is consistent with a negative amyloid positron emission tomography (PET) scan.
 A negative amyloid PET scan indicates the presence of no or sparse neuritic plaques and is inconsistent with a neuropathological diagnosis of Alzheimer disease (AD).
-An Abeta42 result greater than 1026 pg/mL is associated with a reduced likelihood that a patient's cognitive impairment is due to AD.
-Total Tau (t-Tau) and phosphorylated Tau (p-Tau181) cerebrospinal fluid (CSF) concentrations increase approximately 2 to 3-times as much in patients with mild-moderate AD as compared to age-matched controls.
-A t-Tau and/or p-Tau181 concentration of less than or equal to 238 pg/mL and less than or equal to 21.7 pg/mL, respectively, reduces the likelihood that a patient's cognitive impairment is due to AD.
+An Abeta42 result greater than 834 pg/mL is associated with a reduced likelihood that a patient's cognitive impairment is due to AD.

 High CSF t-Tau protein concentrations are found in other neurodegenerative diseases such as prion disease or Creutzfeldt-Jakob disease (CJD).
 In this situation, an elevated t-Tau concentration and an increased t-Tau to p-Tau ratio has a very high specificity for differential diagnoses of CJD.